Frequently Asked Questions

 Who do I contact about returning?

-You should notify the Assistant Director of Student Outreach & Support of your intent to return and fill out the online MLoA Reinstatement form.
+You should notify your assigned case manager in Student Outreach & Support of your intent to return and fill out the online MLoA Reinstatement form.

 What documentation do I need?